 When you realize how easy this whole technique is, you can create these layered beauties quite quickly.
 It is faster if you make them in batches and complete several at a time and this is certainly useful for making your own embellishments for cards, tags, gift toppers and boxes.
 The dimensional element certainly adds to the luxury look and styling of these designs.

-Make These Amazing 3D Versions!
+How to Make These Amazing Decorative Paper 3D Butterflies

 - Cut or punch lots of the same butterfly design from paper.
-Use a large punch, a die cutting machine or trace around a stencil.
+Use a large butterfly punch, a die cutting machine or trace around a stencil.

 - You need a minimum of 3 pieces to make each finished design and 4 or 5 for a lovely layered embellishment.